MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-inheritance-from-data-sources.md

 * Azure Synapse Analytics (formerly SQL Data Warehouse)
 * Azure SQL Database

-*Inheritance from Excel files located on local machines isn't supported because they are behind a gateway.
+*Inheritance from Excel files stored behind a gateway is not supported.
 See the [considerations and limitations](#considerations-and-limitations) for more detail.

 To be operative, [sensitivity label inheritance from data sources must be enabled on the tenant](../admin/service-admin-portal-information-protection.md#apply-sensitivity-labels-from-data-sources-to-their-data-in-power-bi-preview).